CPNV-ES/MAW1.Sha-No-Vic/conception/dataBase/Guide-Install.md

-# Installation Guide for Looper Database
+# Installation Guide for Looper Database on Windows

 This guide will help you install MySQL and HeidiSQL using Chocolatey, a package manager for Windows, so you can run .